mikro-orm/mikro-orm/docs/unit-of-work.md

 from the database MikroORM will keep a copy of all the properties and associations inside the `UnitOfWork`.

-Now whenever you call `EntityManager#flush()` MikroORM will iterate over all entities you previously marked for persisting via `EntityManager#persistLater()`.
+Now whenever you call `em.flush()` MikroORM will iterate over all entities you previously marked for persisting via `em.persistLater()`.
 For each object it will compare the original property and association values with the values that are currently set on the object.
 If changes are detected then the object is queued for a UPDATE operation.
 Only the fields that actually changed are updated.

 ## Transactions

-When you call `EntityManager#flush()`, all computed changes are queried inside a database transaction (if supported by given driver).
-This means that you can control the boundaries of transactions simply by calling `EntityManager#persistLater()` and once all your changes are ready, simply calling `flush()` will run them inside a transaction.
+When you call `em.flush()`, all computed changes are queried inside a database transaction (if supported by given driver).
+This means that you can control the boundaries of transactions simply by calling `em.persistLater()` and once all your changes are ready, simply calling `flush()` will run them inside a transaction.

 You can find more information about transactions in [Transactions and concurrency](transactions.md)